Vidya Kotamraju is a Vancouver based dance artist and choreographer.

 Living and working on the unceded territory of the xʷməθkʷəy̓əm (Musqueam), she is trained in Bharata Natyam* by Jai Govinda (Canada), Sheila Jagadish Kumar (India) and Bragha Bessell (India) and is a graduate of the Jai Govinda Dance Academy.

-Vidya was introduced to the world of dance and music by her mother, Manju Rao.
-She received her initial training in Bharata Natyam from Sheila Jagadish Kumar in Goa, India and was an active solo and group performer for several years in India.
+Kotamraju was introduced to the world of dance and music by her mother, Manju Rao and was an active solo and group performer for several years in India.

-Vidya performed her Arangetram in 2007 at the Frederick Wood Theatre, UBC to over 200 patrons from the community.
+Kotamraju performed her Arangetram** at the Frederick Wood Theatre, UBC.
 She has since performed for Mandala Arts and Culture as a soloist and group performer, notably in productions, The Temptation of Buddha and The Monk and The Courtesan.
-She has also performed for the Mayor at the Vancouver City Hall, Crimson Cabaret, Dance Centre's Silk Route Festival and the Vancouver Cultural Olympiad among others.
+She has also performed for the Mayor at the Vancouver City Hall, North Shore Womens Centre's Crimson Cabaret, Dance Centre's Silk Route Festival, Wish 150 A Long Way Home Exhibit, Namaste Canada, PNE's Spirit of India festival, Diwali in BC (Shyama) and the Vancouver Cultural Olympiad among others.

-Arangetram is a public graduation solo performance and is a major milestone in a dancers journey culminating after several years of dance training.
+** Arangetram is a public graduation solo performance and is a major milestone in a Bharata Natyam dancers journey culminating after several years of dance training.